gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ---

-- Idea of ports (request/response), packets, interface
-- A simple memory object that forwards things
-- Connecting ports and writing config files
-- Adding stats to a SimObject
-- Modeling bandwidth and latency with events

----

 ## Ports

 In gem5, `SimObjects` can use `Ports` to send/request data. `Ports` are gem5's **main interface to the memory**.
 There are two types of `Ports` in gem5: `RequestPort` and `ResponsePort`.